The Happenings on Shaw Hill

 “It looks like you, don’t you think?”

 I looked back at the image.
 “That looks like my jacket,” I said.
 Megan nodded once and slowly turned around.
-She turned off the burner and put the sausage and three plates lined up on the counter.
+She turned off the burner and lined up the three plates with sausage on the countertop.

 “No, they don’t know who it was,” she said.
 “But you were up last night and I followed you.”